-Monetary compensation under civil proceedings is available to the victim (see below under question 6.2).
-Criminal or administrative proceedings possibly pursued as well do not aim at compensating the victim.
-Especially under a collective claim, consumers' associations may ask: a) that a producer abstains from an unlawful behaviour even before it occurs; b) for the recall, seizure (as injunctive measures), or even destruction of the defective products; c) for moral damages; and d) that the court recognises consumers' right to restore the damage caused to them by the producer's unlawful behaviour (article 10, para.
+Monetary compensation under civil proceedings is available to the victim (see question 6.2 below).
+Criminal or administrative proceedings, which it is also possible to pursue, are not aimed at compensating the victim.
+Especially under a collective claim, consumers' associations may ask: a) that a producer abstain from unlawful behaviour even before it occurs; b) for the recall, seizure (as injunctive measures) or even destruction of the defective products; c) for moral damages; and d) that the court recognise consumers' right to restore the damage caused to them by the producer's unlawful behaviour (article 10, para.
 16 of the Consumers' Law).